rtmigo/dmk_py/README.md

 The directory can contain any number of entries.
 Including zero entries.

-The utility deliberately obfuscates the directory structure.

-It does not reveal any information about the entries.
+The directory content is obfuscated.
+It does not reveal information about the entries.
 It is not even possible to determine that the directory was created by the `ksf`.

 ```
 Size  | Timestamp    | Filename